 Patents.
 Yes.
 Exclusive licensees have the same rights as a proprietor to bring proceedings for infringement, while non-exclusive licensees do not.

 Confidential information.
 No.

 Trade marks.
-An exclusive license may provide that the licensee shall have the same rights and remedies as if the licence had been an assignment.
+An exclusive licence may provide that the licensee shall have the same rights and remedies as if the licence had been an assignment.
 In such a case, the exclusive licensee may bring infringement proceedings in its own name against any person other than the proprietor.
-Otherwise, licensees (exclusive or not) do not have rights to bring proceedings for infringement in their own name unless they have first called upon the proprietor to do so and the proprietor refuses to, or fails to do so within 2 months after being called upon.
+Otherwise, licensees (exclusive or not) do not have rights to bring proceedings for infringement in their own name unless they have first called upon the proprietor to do so and the proprietor refuses to or fails to do so within 2 months after being called upon.

 Geographical indications.
 No.